-You want good persuasive speech topics.
-I've got some!
+You want good persuasive speech topics and, fortunately I've got some!

 My list of 50 is below.

 However whether they are good for you and your audience is something to seriously think about before making your final decision.

 To be sure you make an informed decision, before you settle on a topic check the guidelines about what makes a good topic choice, and the "how to" examples, as well as the list itself.

 What makes a persuasive speech topic good?